spgyip/olayc/README.md

              -foo.name=hello
 ```

-> Commandline arguments is more prior to yaml files, thus, `foo.id` will be got with value `999` which is from commandline argument.
+> Commandline arguments is prior to yaml files, thus, `foo.id` will be got with value `999` which is from commandline argument.

 ## File required